atet/raspberrypi/README.md

 ```

 * Remember the IP address for the Pi, **this IP is the address that clients will connect to** within your local area network (LAN)
+* With the Craft server program running, move on to the next section

 [Back to Top](#table-of-contents)